It’s about to get real in 3-2-1-GO!

-But if you are working around an ache or pain and you can’t do a movement like single unders or full-depth wall balls be sure and communicate to a staff member at your Host and definitely your Judge to make sure you know what to do if you are required to “switch.”
+But if you are working around an ache or pain and you can’t do a movement be sure and communicate to a staff member at your Host and definitely your Judge to make sure everyone is on the same page.

 So when WILL scores be visible?
-All scores will be on our website, on our global ranking page by, we expect, Tuesday the 17th.
+All scores will be on our website, on our global ranking page by Tuesday, April 26th at 5pm Pacific time.
 We will announce when they are ready via Facebook and Instagram.

-Of course awards will be issued at the end of your local event and your Host may choose to print the results AFTER the event is over but before we post the global results.
-That will be up to them.
+Of course awards will be issued at the end of your local event and your Host may choose to share all of their local results prior to our global leaderboard being available.

-We’ll provide the link to the global ranking page as soon as it’s available.
+We’ll provide the link to the Leaderboard as soon as it’s available.

 Please do not bother the score keepers during the event.
 No hovering, looking over their shoulders or asking them how you stand so far.
 They have a tough job making sure all the scores are entered properly and they aren’t experts at explaining the ranking system, especially before the competition is complete and before all scores entered for every WOD.